vmware-tanzu/community-edition/docs/site/content/docs/latest/deploy-ui.md

+WIP - DRAFT - WIP - DRAFT - WIP - DRAFT

 # Deploy Management Clusters with the Installer Interface

-This topic describes how to use the Tanzu Kubernetes Grid installer interface to deploy a management cluster to vSphere, Amazon Elastic Compute Cloud (Amazon EC2), and Microsoft Azure.
+This topic describes how to use the Tanzu Kubernetes Grid installer interface to deploy a management cluster to Amazon EC2, and Microsoft Azure.
 The Tanzu Kubernetes Grid installer interface guides you through the deployment of the management cluster, and provides different configurations for you to select or reconfigure.
 If this is the first time that you are deploying a management cluster to a given infrastructure provider, it is recommended to use the installer interface.

 ## <a id="prereqs"></a> Prerequisites